 Create a Dataset

-You can upload a dataset on Literal AI from a CSV file (Key Value datasets) or a JSONL file (Generation datasets).
+You can upload a dataset on Literal AI from CSV (Key-Value datasets) or JSONL (Generation datasets).

 To do so, go to the Datasets page and click on the + button to create a new dataset.
 Then drag and drop your file to upload it.

-You can also create a dataset and populate it with items programmatically using the SDK.
+You can also create a Dataset and populate it with items programmatically using SDKs.

-See installation to get your API key and instantiate the SDK
+See installation to get your API key and instantiate SDKs

 Here is an example of how to create a dataset: